ChanYiLin/website-longhorn/content/docs/1.7.0/snapshots-and-backups/scheduling-backups-and-snapshots.md

 - The number of backups or snapshots to retain
 - The number of jobs to run concurrently
 - Any labels that should be applied to the backup or snapshot
+- Parameters that should be applied to the backup or snapshot
+  - `full-backup-interval`: Integer parameter that applied only to the backup.
+With this parameter, Longhorn performs full backup every N incremental backups.
+For full backup, see [Create a Backup](../backup-and-restore/create-a-backup)

 Recurring jobs can be set up using the Longhorn UI, `kubectl`, or by using a Longhorn `RecurringJob`.